 There are many hair myths out there.
 And with a lot of people longing for that thick, long, beautiful hair, some women will try just about anything to get it.
 I've heard of women doing lots of things to their hair, from making their own products using ingredients in the fridge to not cleaning their hair for months on end all because they "heard" it would help their hair grow.
 Here are some common hair myths exposed.

 1. Cutting/Trimming your hair will make it grow- This myth in particular never made sense to me.
 If your hair grows from the root, how will cutting it from the ends make it grow?
 The fact is that your hair will grow whether you trim your hair or not.
 Trimming your ends helps you control your split ends and allows your hair to be healthier.
 Not trimming your ends means once the ends begin to split, it will just continue up the hair shaft, resulting in you having to trim more than you would necessarily want to.
+To cut down on the number of trims you receive, there are some things you can do to prevent your ends from splitting as fast.
+Apply a small amount of lightweight leave-in conditioner (like this one) and a moisture cream (like this one) to your ends at least 2-3 times a week.
+This way, you will see more of your length and cut the number of trims you get in half.

 3. Stress causes the hair to turn grey- Sorry ladies, but you can't blame your kids, jobs, men, etc for your greys.
 In fact, grey hair is hereditary.
 If the women in your family got grey hair early, you more than likely will too.

 6. Frequent brushing causes your hair to grow- Brushing your hair often does not help it grow.
 In fact, brushing your hair too often can actually weaken the follicle making it more prone to breakage.
-Limit brushing your hair to only brushing when styling and never brush while wet.
+Limit brushing your hair to only brushing when styling and never brush vigorously while wet.

 7. Taking vitamins (prenatal, hair & nails, etc) will make the hair grow faster- Pregnant women often see their hair grow faster and longer while they are pregnant due to hormones, not vitamins.
 There are vitamins that help aid in hair growth when used in combination with proper diet, drinking enough water, and taking care of your hair, but don't start taking vitamins with the false perception that your hair will be 2 inches longer next week.
 Prenatal vitamins contain enough nutrients for two people, so if you are taking these and are not pregnant, you are receiving more than the recommended dosage which can actually be harmful in some instances.
+If you want faster growth, try this growth oil and apply it directly to the scalp 3-4 times a week.

 10. Dandruff is caused by dry scalp- Dandruff is actually caused by a fungus which feeds off the oils in the hair.
 Therefore, it is very possible to have oily scalp and still have dandruff.
 Cleansing your hair and scalp regularly and using the right products will make (mild cases of) dandruff disappear.
+Using a deep cleansing shampoo (like this one), a mud mask that also contains clay (like this one), and certain oils (like this one) all get rid of dandruff.

 Check out the video here: